 Panel by Panel Graphic Novel Book Club

-Adults are invited to celebrate their love of this diverse and subversive medium in this quarterly book club.
-New titles are chosen by popular vote.
-Registration is required as there are limited copies available.
+Adults are invited to celebrate their love of this diverse and subversive medium in this bi-monthly book club.

 Next Chapter Book Club

 A fun, weekly, community-building book club for adults with developmental disabilities.
 Books are read aloud together, so all reading levels are welcome.
 Contact Teresa at email@example.com for more information.